Batoch/snupl2-compiler/README.md

 # Term Project: Building a Compiler for SnuPL/2

-In this term project, we are going to implement a simple compiler for the SnuPL/2 language.
+In this term project, we implemented a simple compiler for the SnuPL/2 language.
-Our compiler will compile SnuPL/2 source code to 64-bit assembly code.
+Our compiler compile SnuPL/2 source code to 64-bit assembly code.

 SnuPL/2 is an imperative procedural language closely related to the [Oberon programming language](https://people.inf.ethz.ch/wirth/Oberon/index.html), one of the many languages developed by Prof. Niklaus Wirth.
 SnuPL/2 does not support object-orientation and the only composite data type supported are arrays.